UW-GDA/gda_course_2020/resources/students/student_weekly_workflow.md

 ## Turning in Assignments
 1. Before the due date (midnight the following Friday)
-1. If turning in Jupyter notebook:
+1. If turning in Jupyter notebook, see section below on "Prepare Jupyter notebook for submission"
-    Ensure your figures are rendering:
 1. Go to Canvas, and submit the github url for your assignment repo

 1. I will follow the Canvas link, review your code/answers, create a “feedback” branch on your repo, and open a Pull Request (PR) as a placeholder for inline comments/discussion.